Adobe-Experience-Cloud/analytics-io-lab/README.md

             {
                 "id": "0",
                 "type": "breakdown",
-                "dimension": "variables/evar6",       <-- We are breaking down Product Type "itemId": "1664911617"
+                "dimension": "variables/product.33",       <-- We are breaking down Category (Retail) "itemId": "1099999822"
             }
         ]
     },
-    "dimension": "variables/product"                  <-- by Product
+    "dimension": "variables/product.1"                  <-- by Product Name
 }
 ```

-When we breakdown Product Type by Product, we are actually **filtering** Product by a specific value of Product Type.
+When we breakdown Category (Retail) by Product Name, we are actually **filtering** Product Name by a specific value of Category (Retail).

 * A breakdown requires a metricFilters array in the metricContainer object
 	* The filter has an integer Id so it can be referenced on specific metrics